Custom configuration files

-Learn how to configure Piiano Vault using custom files for the system and IAM configuration
+Learn how to configure Piiano Vault using files for the system configuration, IAM configuration, data types, and collections

 System configuration file

-The default system configuration file contains the basic information needed to start the system, such as:
+The system configuration file contains the basic information needed to start Vault and is specified in the TOML format.

 [db]